-The Board of Public Charities and Correction RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF 1882.
+THE BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REJECT ALL BIDS OR ESTIMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF 1882.

-No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corpora-tion upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporatime, and in such quantities as may be directed by the said Commissioners.
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation of the Corp tion upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporaaid Commissioners.